Garlic Parmesan Chicken Wings Recipe

 How to Make

-The traditional oven-baked wings recipe consists of only a few steps: (See recipe card below for the full recipe.)
+The generic oven-baked recipe consists of only a few steps: (see below for the full recipe!)

 - Preheat oven to 400 degrees.

 - You want your oven to be FULLY heated before placing your chicken wings in there!